 How To Remove A Tick From Your Dog

-I have chosen topical prevention for Kilo the Pug and so I really hope we avoid them, but just in case, as a few people asked in our last post, we did some research on tick removal.
+I really hope to avoid bites, but just in case, as a few people asked in our last post, we did some research on tick removal.
 The AKC and other sites we visited and vets we talked to all seem to offer similar advice if you do find a tick and can not get immediately to your vet:

 First grab gloves, sanitized tweezers, a sealable container, isopropyl alcohol and antiseptic cream.